mandaliyavatsal/cvh/README.md

    ```bash
    python app.py
    ```
+3. Use the GUI to interact with the app:
+   - Enter the model name and prompt.
+   - Select the output directory to save the downloaded models and generated music.
+   - Click the "Download Model" button to download the model.
+   - Click the "Generate Music" button to generate music.
+   - Click the "Save Music" button to save the generated music.
-3. The generated music will be saved as audio files in the output directory.
+4. The generated music will be saved as audio files in the output directory.

 ## Development Environment Setup